Riminder/csharp-riminder-api/README.md

 and work as well.

 All methods return structures which attribute are public and match json keys.
-And only the `data` field will be returned.
+Only the `data` field will be returned.
 For example: `{"code": 200, "message: "All green.", "data": {"name": "Natalie"}}` would become
 ```c#
 public class ExampleStruct: IResponse